23 Dec 2020

 We might all need a little help this year

 We are including some examples of initiatives here.
-If you need help finding initiatives near you, please get in touch with us and we’ll be happy to help you find them 🙂
+If you need help finding initiatives near you, join Tiramisu to find opportunities near you 🙂

 And if you know any great organizations near you, submit them in our form!